inaka/guidelines/WIKIS.md

     reasoning behind them).

 * **Design / Architecture**:
-  - If there are some design or architecture graphics, there should a wiki page to hold them
+  - If there are some design or architecture graphics, there should be a wiki page to hold them.
-  - Even if there are no graphics, but some design/architecture decisions are not evident from the code or the rest of the docs, there should be listed and described in the wiki
+  - Even if there are no graphics, but some design/architecture decisions are not evident from the code or the rest of the docs, they should be listed and described in the wiki.

 * **Account information**:
-  - If the project requires facebook, twitter, linkedin, or just applications users for testing/support purposes, there should be a list of them (with their passwords) in the wiki.
+  - If the project requires facebook, twitter, linkedin, or just application users for testing/support purposes, there should be a list of them (with their passwords) in the wiki.
-  - If the project uses mixpanel, urban airship and/or flurry, the wiki should include the required users and passwords
+  - If the project uses mixpanel, urban airship and/or flurry, the wiki should include the required users and passwords.

 ### iOS Specific Pages
-* **AppStore Information**, including dev account login and app name (individual identifier)
+* **AppStore Information**, including dev account login and app name (individual identifier).

 ### Android Specific Pages
-* **Google Play Information**, including account login, keystore and package name
+* **Google Play Information**, including account login, keystore and package name.

 ### Server Specific Pages